dem1995/machine-learning/curriculum/probability/probability.md

 #### Example 2: Electric (Burnout) Boogaloo

-Suppose we are owners of a "Braum's Ice Cream" shop (a popular chain in Norman, Oklahoma in the US), and we have a large neon sign in front of our store.
+Suppose we are owners of a "Braum's Ice Cream" shop (a popular chain in Oklahoma, USA), and we have a large neon sign in front of our store.

 ![Neon "Braum's Ice Cream" sign.
 The letters B R A U M and S are lit up](braums_correct.jpg "Lit-up Braum's Ice Cream Sign"){:height="200px"}.